BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-13-elegant-tests-with-truth-tables.md

 - cleancode
 ---

-Truth Tables helps writing readable tests that are easy to maintain.
+Truth Tables help writing readable tests that are easy to maintain.

 Here is an example: